If you only have 2 days in Kyoto, Japan, go see these 7 temples and shrines.

 3. Kiyomizu-dera

 There is probably not a single person in Japan who doesn’t know of Kiyomizu Temple.
-Kyoto being a popular school trip destination for schools all over Japan, most people have visited at least once—and it’s absolutely a must-visit destination if you are in Kyoto.
+Kyoto is a popular school trip destination for schools all over Japan, most people have visited at least once—and it’s absolutely a must-visit destination if you are in Kyoto.

 Besides the panoramic view of Kyoto from the top, and the stunning architecture in the temple, there’s also a ton of shops and food stalls lining the hilly path up to the temple itself—and a waterfall that grants your wishes!